 Note: Not on the first, or even second coffee.
 You need those for living.
 There are some days, however, when that pot keeps calling you back.
 This is when you force yourself to drink the pointless coffee: decaf.

 Jitters won’t actually help you, but the placebo java will trick your brain into thinking it’s getting what it wants.
 Continue writing, studying, or cleaning, and at the end of the day you will thank yourself for an easy transition to sleep.

 Remember baby proofing your house?
 Well, it’s time to you-proof things to avoid an encounter with pain, frustration or anger.
 Example: remove all rocking chairs.
 Rocking chairs have a tendency to reach out and kick you in the ankle bone.
 If you’re attached to your chair at least stick some styrofoam balls on the legs and cover them in socks.
 Or wear boots in the house.
 Your choice.

 I know this sounds like it would evoke frustration, but in a sense it’ll be a treasure hunt to stimulate a part of your brain that doesn’t get used often.
 Imagine a day when you need some delicious cocoa.
 You’ll remember that you hid it, but not where.
 In the end you find your spot, lose calories looking for it, and feel pretty good about yourself.
 And can tell others that you have a sense of adventure.

-Go outside, smoke a good cigarette with a tall glass of what can poison you.
-Eat gluten, just for the day.
+Eat carbs, just for the day.
 Creep an ex on Facebook.
+Spend the day procrastinating.
 Do it.
-Fuck restrictions.
-This is the only way to live: in the moment.
+Screw restrictions.
+For one day, live in the moment.
 Quit again immediately after.
 You’re a winner.